LedgerHQ/ragger/doc/tutorial_screen.rst

 .. note::

-   You may have noticed that the two centered lower buttons (the welcome page "info" button and the info page "return" button) are exactly at the same ``(x, y)`` positions, so why bother declaring them twice?
+   You may have noticed that the two centered lower buttons (the welcome page "quit" button and the info page "return" button) are exactly at the same ``(x, y)`` positions, so why bother declaring them twice?

    First of all, the buttons may be at the same place, but they don't carry the